 Project Description

-Chance Topographies is an ongoing series of experimental works created through the interaction of photographic chemicals, pigments, light, and acrylic mediums.
-Each composition is formed by chemical reaction rather than deliberate image-making.
-It’s a process where pigments shift, water evaporates, and colours oxidise over time.
+Chance Topographies is an ongoing series of experimental works created through the interaction of photographic chemicals, oxidising agents and pigment inks.
+I left these in a tray outside and let nature take its course.
+Sun, air, rain, time.
+Things reacted, shifted, and eventually dried out.
+I didn’t try to control it too much.
+As such, each composition was formed by chemical reactions rather than deliberate image-making.
+It’s a process where pigments shifted, water evaporated, and colours oxidised over time.

 Previous